 Standalone copyfit Begin assigning or writing copyfitted text as soon as available space is known, even before pages are designed.
 Define a copyfit area by specifying a column width, column depth, and available styles.
 Copyfit status indicator Color-coded feedback via the Copyfit Info toolbar provides up-to-the-minute feedback on copy length.
 Multiple measurement units Multiple measurement units include agates for newspaper publishing.
 Vertical depth ruler Budget space for stories more accurately with the vertical depth ruler, located in the margin of the Story and Galley views, which reports a story's depth using the active unit of measure.
 Power zoom Use the Hand tool in "patient user mode" to zoom out by simply holding down your mouse button.
 Continue to hold, and you can move the zoom-area indicator across pages.
 Release, and the view returns to your original zoom level in the new location.
 Increase or decrease the zoom percentage using the Up and Down Arrow keys.
 Editorial productivity Task-based workspaces Work quickly with established task-based workspaces that unclutter your screen and present only the keyboard shortcuts, menu commands, and panel arrangements that are best for the job at hand.
 You can also easily customize your own menus and workspaces that can be shared and saved.
 Customizable menus Hide and colorize menu items to streamline workflows and simplify menus for more direct access to the commands you use most.
 Save these settings as part of a custom workspace.
-Text import/export from Buzzword (now gone) Import and optionally link to the files on Buzzword, the web-based word processor that is part of Acrobat.com.
-Export to a new Buzzword file to share InCopy stories with online collaboraters.
-Abandoned 2016.
 Text import from Word and Excel Adapt the formatting of diverse Word and Excel documents as you import.
 Map Word styles to InCopy styles, and import or paste Excel spreadsheets as tables.
 Text variables Simplify and automate the use of repeating elements such as running headers, footers, product names, and date stamps.
 Modifying a text variable updates all instances of the variable throughout a document.
-Conditional text Take advantage of conditional text to easily deliver multiple versions of a document from a single InCopy CC file.
+Conditional text Take advantage of conditional text to easily deliver multiple versions of a document from a single InCopy file.
 Build student/teacher textbook editions, multilanguage publications, or documents customized for print, web, and mobile viewing by creating conditions, applying them to text, and quickly hiding content without relying on layers.
 Cross-references Simplify the writing and production of long documents with the ability to create cross-references that update as content changes or moves within a document.
 Object-level Layers panel (ENHANCED) Make complex layouts easier to edit in Layout view with the redesigned Layers panel.
 Temporarily hide and show individual stories and objects with a simple click, even if they're on the same layer.